pieterD7/ip2range/README.md

 Ip2range.php can be called with input from a pipe and to create an ip address information table.

 ### Create ip ranges database
 If a database is given in an iniFile a table with ip ranges can be built from ftp registries of ip address ranges assigned to countries.
-On a RaspberryPi model 1B this takes about 2 hours.

    <code>$ php ip2range.php -b</code>